chromarphun/gb-emulator/README.md

 ### Software

 [RGBDS](https://rgbds.gbdev.io/) itself was used occasionally to make some custom test ROMs to test certain behavior.
 [MGBDIS](https://github.com/mattcurrie/mgbdis) was used to disassemble some less popular games for debugging that didn't have a disassembly repo on GitHub.
+My own repo [gb-cartridge-information](https://github.com/chromarphun/gb-cartridge-information) was used to extract information about individual cartridges.

 ### Test ROMs